Loading

 Search Operations

 During an org migration, search data is transferred from source servers to target servers.
 Source servers are backed up as part of standard search backup procedures.
-However, backups for an org scheduled for migration are executed with a higher priority to ensure that all data is up to date.
+For orgs scheduled for migration, these backups are executed with higher priority to ensure all data is current.

+The restore process generally completes during off-business hours.
+For large orgs, the restore phase can take longer, which may temporarily impact search-dependent operations such as record lookup and content search.
 No customer action is required.

-The restore process generally ends during off-business hours.
-For large orgs, the restore phase can take longer, which can impact search-dependent operations (for example - record lookup, content search).

 See Also